johann-solo/oliveandmango.github.io/site/content/blog/2018-07-24-zucchini-fritters.md

 ### Ingredients

 * 4 cups grated/shredded zucchini about 2-3 medium
-* 5 tbsp of all purpose flour plus more if needed (see notes)
+* 5 tbsp of all purpose flour plus more if needed and also to dust with, which is optional (see notes)
 * 2 large eggs whisked
 * &frac12; tsp onion powder
 * &frac14; tsp garlic powder